eslint/eslint/docs/user-guide/migrating-to-7.0.0.md

 ## <a name="additional-lint-targets"></a> Lint files matched by `overrides[].files` by default

-Previously, ESLint lints only `*.js` files by default if directories are present such as below.
+Previously to v7.0.0, ESLint would only lint files with a `.js` extension by default.

 ```
 $ eslint src